 Wilkinson et al. (2016), The FAIR Guiding Principles for scientific data management and stewardship, Scientific Data 3, doi:10.1038/sdata.2016.18 (link)

-Our service is knowledgeable about metadata standards for datasets.
-This helps you organize your data effectively for effective sharing and future use.
+Our service is knowledgeable about metadata standards and readme file for datasets.
+This helps you document your data effectively for effective sharing and future use.

 Details

-Metadata (data documentation) are absolutely necessary for a complete understanding of the research data content and to allow other researchers to find and re-use your data.
+Metadata and readme file are absolutely necessary for a complete understanding of the research data content and to allow other researchers to find and re-use your data.

 Metadata should be as complete as possible, using the standards and conventions of a discipline, and should be machine readable.
 Metadata should always accompany a dataset, no matter where it is stored.